-The Supreme Court term that ended July 1 marked the first for Justice Amy Coney Barrett, and as a result the first in which conservatives had a decisive 6–3 majority.
+The Supreme Court term that ended July 1 marked the first for Justice Amy Coney Barrett, and as a result was the first in which conservatives had a decisive 6–3 majority.
 Many liberals had braced themselves for the worst, expecting that with the addition of a third Trump-appointed justice, Chief Justice John Roberts would no longer be able to exercise his sometimes moderating influence and the Court would veer sharply to the right.
-But with the notable exception of a disturbingly partisan voting rights decision on the last day of the term, the doomsayers were wrong.
+But with the notable exception of a disturbingly partisan voting rights decision, the doomsayers were wrong.
 In many of its most controversial cases, the Court came to surprisingly bipartisan agreement.
 Its three liberals were in the majority in nearly half of its nonunanimous decisions.
 And the Court ruled more often in favor of defendants than the government in criminal cases.

 Before Barrett’s appointment, Roberts was seen as the Court’s swing vote.
-In 2019 and 2020 he voted with the liberal justices to invalidate a Louisiana abortion law, to overturn Trump’s attempt to eliminate protection from deportation for undocumented immigrants who had come to the US as minors, to extend federal employment discrimination protections to LGBT workers, and to strike from the census a question about citizenship that was designed to suppress responses from immigrants.
-With the support of Justices Brett Kavanaugh and Neil Gorsuch, he also wrote the Court’s two opinions rejecting Trump’s claims that he could block subpoenas for his personal financial records.
-And perhaps most significantly, in 2012 Roberts broke rank with his four conservative colleagues and voted with the liberals to uphold the Affordable Care Act against a claim that it was beyond Congress’s power to enact.
+In 2019 and 2020 he voted with the liberal justices to invalidate a Louisiana abortion restriction, to overturn Trump’s attempt to eliminate protection from deportation for undocumented immigrants who had come to the US as minors, to extend federal employment discrimination protections to LGBT workers, and to strike from the census a question about citizenship that was designed to suppress responses from immigrants.
+With the support of Justices Brett Kavanaugh and Neil Gorsuch, Roberts also wrote the Court’s two opinions rejecting Trump’s efforts to block subpoenas for his personal financial records.
+And perhaps most significantly, in 2012 Roberts broke rank with his four conservative colleagues and voted with the liberals to uphold the Affordable Care Act (ACA) against a claim that it was beyond Congress’s power to enact.

 Catholic Social Services invited the Court to overrule Employment Division v.
 Smith (1990), which held that there is no religious free exercise right to be exempt from neutral and generally applicable legal obligations—that is, laws that apply across the board to conduct, regardless of its secular or religious character.
-In Smith, for example, the Court rejected a claim that Native Americans had a free exercise right to use peyote, even though it was a central part of their religious rituals, because California law prohibited any use of peyote, whether for religious or nonreligious purposes.
+In Smith itself, the Court rejected a claim that Native Americans had a free exercise right to use peyote, even though it was a central part of their religious rituals.
+It was sufficient, the Court ruled, that California law prohibited any use of peyote, whether for religious or nonreligious purposes.
 Catholic Social Services argued that religious adherents should be exempt from even such neutral laws unless the state can satisfy “strict scrutiny” by showing that denying a religious exemption is necessary to further a compelling state interest.

 In Fulton, as in Masterpiece Cakeshop v.
-Colorado Civil Rights Commission three years ago, involving a bakery that refused to bake a wedding cake for a gay couple, the conservatives appear to have blinked.
-In both cases, they declined to endorse the expansive First Amendment license to discriminate that the religious right sought.
+Colorado Civil Rights Commission (2018), which involved a bakery that refused to bake a wedding cake for a gay couple, the conservative justices appear to have blinked.
+In both cases, they declined to endorse the expansive First Amendment license to discriminate that the religious right had sought.
 (The Court resolved the cake case on similarly narrow grounds, finding that the civil rights commission that adjudicated it was itself religiously biased.)
 On July 2 the Court announced that it would not review another such case, Arlene’s Flowers v.
-Washington, in which the courts had ruled that a religiously motivated florist had no right to refuse to sell flowers for a same-sex wedding, confirming that it is not ready to take on the broad question the religious right has been pressing.
+Washington, in which the lower courts had ruled that a religiously motivated florist had no right to refuse to sell flowers for a same-sex wedding.
+The Court is evidently not ready to take on the broad question the religious right has been pressing.

 In California v.
 Texas, the Court again reached broad consensus by ruling narrowly on a potentially divisive case.
-Seven members of the Court rejected a constitutional challenge to the Affordable Care Act, which has been the subject of hyperpartisan battle ever since Barack Obama proposed it.
+Seven justices rejected a constitutional challenge to the ACA, which has been the subject of hyperpartisan battle ever since Barack Obama proposed it.
 The case focused on the same “individual mandate” that the Court upheld, 5–4, against a constitutional challenge in 2012.
-In that earlier decision, Roberts joined the four liberal justices to rule that the mandate, which required people to obtain health insurance or pay a tax penalty, was a permissible exercise of Congress’s power to tax.
+In that earlier decision, the court ruled that the mandate, which required people to obtain health insurance or pay a tax penalty, was a permissible exercise of Congress’s power to tax.
 But Trump’s tax cuts eliminated the penalty for failing to purchase insurance.
-Because the provision no longer imposed a tax, the challengers maintained, it was no longer a permissible exercise of Congress’s taxing power.
-And the challengers also argued that since the individual mandate was integral to the ACA, the Court should invalidate the entire statute.
+Because the provision no longer imposed a tax, the lawsuit maintained, it was no longer a permissible exercise of Congress’s taxing power.
+And because the individual mandate was integral to the ACA, the lawsuit contended that the Court should invalidate the entire statute.

 The Court, however, declined to decide any of these questions.
 It turned the challengers away at the threshold, finding that because a failure to buy insurance carried no consequences, the plaintiffs could not show that the mandate caused them any injury, and therefore there was no concrete dispute to decide.
 Only Alito and Gorsuch dissented.

 In the Court’s most important free speech case, Mahanoy Area School District v.
-B.L., it again reached wide consensus through a narrow decision.2 The case arose when Brandi Levy, a high school freshman, frustrated that she had not made the varsity cheerleading team, sent out a Snapchat on the weekend while hanging out at a local Cocoa Hut.
-The Snap, which went only to her “friends” and was designed to disappear within twenty-four hours, said, “Fuck school fuck softball fuck cheer fuck everything.”
-When another student took a photograph of the Snap and showed it to a cheerleading coach, the school suspended Brandi from the junior varsity cheerleading team for a year.
-It argued that it could have punished such speech had it been uttered on campus, and should have the same authority to punish student speech outside school.
+B.L., it again reached wide consensus through a narrow decision.2 The case arose when Brandi Levy, a high school freshman frustrated that she had not made the varsity cheerleading team, sent out a Snapchat one weekend while hanging out at a local Cocoa Hut.
+The message, which went only to her “friends” and was designed to disappear within twenty-four hours, said, “Fuck school fuck softball fuck cheer fuck everything.”
+When another student took a photograph of the message and showed it to a cheerleading coach, the school suspended Brandi from the junior varsity cheerleading team for a year.
+It argued that it could have punished such speech had it been uttered on campus and should have the same authority to punish student speech outside school.

 The principal exception to this trend was Brnovich v.
 Democratic National Committee, handed down on the last day of the term.
 Here, the Court’s partisan colors shone through, as the six Republican-appointed justices erected significant barriers to lawsuits under Section 2 of the Voting Rights Act, which forbids any voting practice that denies equal opportunity to voters on account of race.

-The Court did so by offering a set of “guideposts,” nowhere found in the statute’s language, each one skewed to sustain voting practices even if they disproportionately burden minority voters.
-The Court effectively said that in order to prevail, challengers would have to show that the practices were unusual, that they imposed a greater than usual burden, that they affected a large number of people, and that they did not have a reasonable justification.
+The Court did so by offering a set of “guideposts,” nowhere found in the statute’s language, each one skewed to sustain voting practices even when they disproportionately burden minority voters.
+The Court effectively said that in order to prevail, challengers would have to show that the practices were unusual, imposed a greater than usual burden, affected a large number of people, and did not have a reasonable justification.

 Justice Elena Kagan wrote a brilliant and impassioned dissent, accusing her conservative colleagues of abandoning their professed commitment to interpreting statutes according to their literal terms by superimposing nontextual obstacles.
-The Voting Rights Act, she underscored, was enacted to prohibit practices that have a disparate impact on minority voters, but the Court has now ensured that many such practices will be sustained:
+The Voting Rights Act, she underscored, was passed to prohibit practices that have a disparate impact on minority voters.
+But the majority has now ensured that many such practices will be sustained:

 The majority fears that the statute Congress wrote is too “radical”—that it will invalidate too many state voting laws.
 So the majority writes its own set of rules, limiting Section 2 from multiple directions.
 Wherever it can, the majority gives a cramped reading to broad language….
 What is tragic here is that the Court has (yet again) rewritten—in order to weaken—a statute that stands as a monument to America’s greatness, and protects against its basest impulses.

-These cases were all decided on an emergency basis without full briefing or oral argument, and the more nuanced approach the Court took in Fulton suggests that it may be more successful at reaching consensus when it has time to consider the options and implications more fully.
+These cases were all decided on an emergency basis without full briefing or oral argument.
+The more nuanced approach the Court took in Fulton suggests that it may be more successful at reaching consensus when it has time to consider its options and the implications of its decisions more fully.
 In its pandemic cases, it never did.

 Still, the main takeaway from this term is that the Court defied expectations.
 The addition of Justice Barrett did not lead, as so many had predicted, to a sharp tilt to the right, just as Kavanaugh’s replacing Kennedy failed to do the year before.
-In both terms, the Court appears to have sought common ground across partisan divides.
+In both terms, the Court appears to have sought common ground across partisan divides in some of its mostly hotly contested cases.
 This is in everyone’s interest.
 It is in liberals’ interest because if the Court voted along party lines, liberals would lose every time.
 It’s in moderates’ interest because it produces more moderate results.
 And it is in conservatives’ interest, and indeed, the interest of the institution itself, because the Court’s legitimacy rests on its acting pursuant to law rather than politics.
 If the Court were to vote, like virtually all legislative bodies these days, along strict party lines, it would undermine its own authority.

 —July 7, 2021

-The ACLU, and I as its national legal director, represented two organizations that intervened in the case to support the City of Philadelphia.
-For more on the issues, see my “A New Assault on Marriage Equality,” The New York Review, December 3, 2020. ↩
+The ACLU, of which I am the national legal director, represented two organizations that intervened in the case to support the City of Philadelphia.
+For more on these questions, see my “A New Assault on Marriage Equality,” The New York Review, December 3, 2020. ↩

-The ACLU represented Brandi Levy, the student, in the case, and I argued the case before the Supreme Court. ↩
+The ACLU represented Brandi Levy, the student in the case, and I argued it before the Supreme Court. ↩